 In this Article

 Right from the time you welcome your child into this world, your mind will be filled with questions.
-A common question that bothers almost all new parents is regarding the pooping habits of a child.
-Parents often have this common question in their mind, “how should the poop of a healthy baby be?”
+A common question that bothers almost all new parents is regarding the pooping habits of a baby.
+Parents often have this common question in their mind – ‘How should the poop of a healthy baby be?’

-The poop of the baby is an indication of his health, as a lot of diseases and disorders can be identified in the child by simply examining the colour of his poop.
-As a mother, you will go through a lot of diaper-changing episodes in the near future, so make sure to notice the frequency and colour of his poop to check if there is anything wrong with the baby.
+The poop of a baby is an indication of his health, as a lot of diseases and disorders the child is facing can be identified by simply examining the colour of his poop.
+As a mother, you will go through a lot of diaper-changing episodes in the near future, so make sure to notice the frequency and colour of his poop to check if there is anything wrong with your baby.

-Let us take a look at newborn stool frequency, and what it means in the early stages.
-So that you can take better care of your newborn.
+Let us take a look at newborn stool frequency, and what it means in the early stages of his life so that you can take better care of your newborn.

-The table below gives an indication of the minimum number of bowel movements expected by the child per 24-hour period in the first six months of his life.
+The table below gives an indication of the minimum number of bowel movements expected of a child per 24-hour period in the first six months of his life.

 |Time Period||Minimum number of bowel movements||Texture and colour of the stool|